The Best Shoe Glues of 2023

 Follow these basic steps to properly glue your shoes.

-1. Wash and dry the shoe so that the glue is not obstructed by dirt and debris.
+1. Wash and dry the shoe so the glue is not obstructed by dirt and debris.

 2. Prepare your shoe glue according to the manufacturer’s directions, if applicable.
-Some types of glue (cyanoacrylate, for instance), does not require preparation.
+Some types of glue (cyanoacrylate, for instance), do not require preparation.

 3. Apply a thin layer of glue to the damaged area.